matthewlabrecque/pim/README.md

 The result was "pim", which totally isn't borrowed from another project...

+### The Problem
+Pi's biggest issue is there's a set of plugins it seems everyone ends up setting up/deploying, but there's no standardization of these plugins at all.
+You're simply expected to utilize the "make an extension" prompt which doesn't standardize anything and introduces the possibiltiy of a vibe coded nightmare.

 ### Installation

 Pim does require an existing installation of Pi in order to work, as well as Python3: